It's Not Over Yet

 Finn looked at Mannon, who just shrugged.
 Seeing as he wasn't going to get any more answers there, Finn headed down the ramp and onto the landing pad.

-Finn's omni-tool activated.
-"Oh, right; directions.
+After Finn and Jake stared at each of the five doors that led out of the landing area, Finn's omni-tool activated and Jan'Ce's voice said, "Right, sorry about that Finn.
 Just hit those double-doors straight ahead and keep going straight until you reach the body scanner."

 "Uh, thanks."
 Finn replied.